 So, yes, moms can definitely breastfeed their newborn after birth.
-Later down the road, when your child turns 3 mothers can try certified organic powdered milk drink, a powdered milk drink without harmful chemicals and additives, to help with their child’s development.
+Later down the road, when your child turns 3 mothers can try certified organic milk formula supplement, a milk formula supplement without harmful chemicals and additives, to help with their child’s development.
 Do consult with your pediatrician first for the best course of action for your child.

 Myth 2: Mothers who have undergone a C-section on their first childbirth must have to go through it the next time.

 Fact: Vagainal birth or natural spontaneous delivery after cesarian section (VBAC) is possible.